codenvibes/CS/13 CTFS & LABS/THM/FOWSNIFF CTF.md

 ```

 This file calls motd (message of the day); banners, and announcements that you get upon login with information about the system or server.
 Usually a splash screen and announcement.

+We can edit the `cube.sh` file to include a python reverse shell that will trigger once our user logs in via SSH - (make sure you add your local IP and listener port)
 <div>
 <br>
 <br>